William Ríos López

 Undergraduate Research Assistant

 Throughout this research experience, I worked under the guidance of UPRM mechanical engineering professor Dr. David Serrano.
-The research topic was electromagnetic eddy current generation and the aim of my work was to determine critical optimization parameters of an electromagnetic heat induction design and use COMSOL Multiphysics Software to simulate the.
+The research topic was electromagnetic eddy current generation and the aim of my work was to determine critical optimization parameters of an electromagnetic heat induction design and use COMSOL Multiphysics Software to simulate the transient performance of the heater using a moving mesh.
+Validation studies showed great agreement of the simulation results with previously published experimental data.

 Jan 2020 - May 2020